 This one has been on the OWASP Top 10 for years, making encryption of your data at rest and in transit a must-have on any application security best practices list.

 Failure to properly lock down your traffic can lead to the exposure of sensitive data through man-in-the-middle attacks and other forms of intrusion.
 If, for example, you are storing user IDs and passwords or other types of info that could put your customers at risk in plain text, then you are putting them at risk.

 Your basic checklist encryption should include making sure you are using SSL with an up to date certificate.
 HTTPS has become the standard these days, so do not be left behind.
 Hashing is also a good idea.

-Despite the extra expenses of working with pen testers, you are far better off paying for white hats to try and break in rather than face the consequences of a breach in the wild.
+You can hire professional hacking firms or use freelancers who work with bug bounty programs like HackerOne and BugCrowd to seek out vulnerabilities on their own for cash rewards.
+Despite the extra expenses of working with penetration testers, you are better off paying for these “white hat” hackers to try and break in, rather than face the consequences of a malicious breach in the wild.

 This should be an easy one to secure, but it is surprising how many developers don’t properly secure their tokens for third-party services.

 Unfortunately, you can easily find unsecured tokens online by searching through popular developer websites.
 Developers simply include the token details in their open source repos instead of storing them somewhere more secure.

 Properly securing your third-party tokens should be imperative for application security.
 Simply don’t buy tokens and then leave them in your code just waiting to be taken.

 Each of these application security best practices should be a part of your organization’s ongoing development process.
 The above list contains the vital steps that should be taken to minimize the risks to your company’s applications and data.